 About the author

 Ann is a co-founder of PR Academy.
 Her special areas of interest are internal communication, change management and project communication.
 MSc, Dip CAM, MCIPR

 What is the right crisis communication strategy for a charity under attack?
-With our next CIPR Crisis Communication Diploma starting soon, it is top of mind for course leader Chris Tucker.
-Here she explains what went wrong for AgeUK.
-Over to Chris....
+With our next CIPR Crisis Communication Diploma starting soon, it is top of mind.
+So I have been thinking about what went wrong for AgeUK.

 Predictably, BBC Radio Four’s flagship ‘Today’ programme decided to follow up on the story and asked AgeUK to put up a spokesperson – they refused and that was a big mistake.
 As Justin Webb, the ‘Today’ interviewer retorted if AgeUK really did want to be ‘transparent’ about their commercial dealings as they were saying in their statement then why were they not on the programme?
 However, bad the situation your organisation is facing choosing to put up a high profile spokesperson gives you a real chance to recover some credit and shape the crisis outcome.